Nomad Yoga – Much More Than Just Yoga

 Networking – Connecting People and Giving Back

 Natalie knows first-hand what it means to start a new life in a foreign country.
 For example, the challenges of building your own business and the importance of establishing a social network.
 She now holds “Business Brains” lunches to help others who are starting out their journey in Hoi An.
 The meetings are an opportunity to grow your network and learn from like-minded people.
 These events are a huge success, with expat and local business owners coming together for lunch.
 Sharing ideas and experiences about running businesses in Vietnam.
 Check the Nomad Yoga website for the next meeting.

 Scholarship Programme for Vietnamese

 Natalie is deeply connected within the Vietnamese community and understands the difficulties many are facing.
 Feeling very fortunate and privileged in her own life here in Hoi An.
 Natalie likes to give back to the Vietnamese community.
 Lack of financial support is usually the key factor holding people back from fulfilling their dreams.
 So she decided to support Vietnamese people from humble backgrounds, who have proof of participating in a “good karma” project, like a local NGO or charity.

 Nomad offers this scholarship program twice a year.
 Giving the successful candidate the opportunity to take part in their 200-hour yoga teacher training course and to become a certified yoga teacher.
 Firstly applicants must be able to speak English and provide an application letter outlining why they want to participate in teacher training.
-Also accompanied with a YouTube video showing their current practice.
+Also accompanied by a YouTube video showing their current practice.
 After their successful graduation, these Vietnamese students have the opportunity to join Nomad Yoga’s post-graduate internship program, and then have further employment opportunities to join the team at Nomad Yoga.

 Teamwork is Key

 With all these projects and engagements on the go, we do wonder how Natalie manages all of this.
 Still finding enough time for her family and two small children!
 She tells Hidden about an integral member of her team, Lanie, her General Manager.
 Lanie comes from Australia, where she sold her fitness business of 10 years to join Natalie at Nomad Yoga in Hoi An.